Was Russell Wilson’s Game Thrown Off By Ciara’s Ex?

 According to People, Future, Ciara’s ex, was spotted on the sideline for the Atlanta Falcons.
 Ciara and Future share a son together and their split has been less than cordial with Russell Wilson often being dragged into the middle of the scrap.

 The trouble between Russell Wilson and Ciara’s ex began with Wilson developing a relationship with Future’s young son.
-When photos emerged of Russell pushing Future Jr. in a stroller, the rapper became enraged.
+When photos emerged of Russell pushing Future, Jr. in a stroller, the rapper became enraged.
 Wilson and Ciara were in the early stages of dating and Future didn’t think it was appropriate that his baby mama was bringing her new man around their child, according to Entertainment Tonight.

 “You never do that in our community,” Future noted in a radio interview with The Breakfast Club.
 “You don’t even bring a man around your son.
 You only know this dude for a few months and you’re bringing him around your kid?
 Who does that?
 Nobody does that.”

-The rapper went on to say that Ciara and Wilson were obviously using Future Jr. as part of some publicity stunt to promote her career.
+The rapper went on to say that Ciara and Wilson were obviously using Future, Jr. as part of some publicity stunt to promote her career.
 Future’s rant resulted in Ciara filing a $15 million defamation lawsuit against him.
 Ciara also expressed concern for Russell Wilson’s safety following the release of Future’s song “Juice.”
 The song, which highlights O.J.
 Simpson’s infamous murder accusation, had some controversial lyrics that many felt were aimed at Russell Wilson:

 “Tryna f*** my baby mama, dog what’s up with you?